rust-lang/book/src/ch03-01-variables-and-mutability.md

 {{#include ../listings/ch03-common-programming-concepts/no-listing-03-shadowing/output.txt}}
 ```

-Shadowing is different from marking a variable as `mut`, because we’ll get a
+Shadowing is different from marking a variable as `mut` because with shadowing
-compile-time error if we accidentally try to reassign to this variable without
+we’ll get a compile-time error if we try to reassign to the variable without
 using the `let` keyword.
-By using `let`, we can perform a few transformations
+By using `let`, we can perform a transformation on the
-on a value but have the variable be immutable after those transformations have
+value while keeping the variable immutable after the transformation has been
-been completed.
+completed.

-The other difference between `mut` and shadowing is that because we’re
+The other difference between `mut` and shadowing is that we’re effectively
-effectively creating a new variable when we use the `let` keyword again, we can
+creating a new variable when we use the `let` keyword again.
+Because of this,
-change the type of the value but reuse the same name.
-For example, say our
+we can change the type of the value but reuse the same name.
+For example, say
-program asks a user to show how many spaces they want between some text by
+our program asks a user to show how many spaces they want between some text by
-inputting space characters, but we really want to store that input as a number:
+inputting space characters, but maybe we want to store that input as a number
+instead of spaces:

 ```rust
 {{#rustdoc_include ../listings/ch03-common-programming-concepts/no-listing-04-shadowing-can-change-types/src/main.rs:here}}
 ```

 This construct is allowed because the first `spaces` variable is a string type
-and the second `spaces` variable, which is a brand-new variable that happens to
+and the second `spaces` variable, a brand-new variable that happens to have the
-have the same name as the first one, is a number type.
-Shadowing thus spares us
+same name as the first one, is a number type.
+Shadowing thus spares us from
-from having to come up with different names, such as `spaces_str` and
+having to come up with different names, such as `spaces_str` and `spaces_num`;
-`spaces_num`; instead, we can reuse the simpler `spaces` name.
-However, if we
+instead, we can reuse the simpler `spaces` name.

-try to use `mut` for this, as shown here, we’ll get a compile-time error:
+If we try to use a single `mut` variable for this scenario we’ll get a
+compile-time error, as shown here:

 ```rust,ignore,does_not_compile
 {{#rustdoc_include ../listings/ch03-common-programming-concepts/no-listing-05-mut-cant-change-types/src/main.rs:here}}